Datasance/docs.datasance.com/ioFog_3.0/tutorial/deploy-our-microservice.md

 You will notice a few minor changes compared to the description we provided when we deployed the microservice as part of our application:

 - We now have an `application` field.
-This is required for iofogctl to know which application the microservice is part of.
+This is required for potctl to know which application the microservice is part of.
 - We have many more fields related to the required configuration of the ioFog Agent.

-Find the complete yaml description [here](../ioFog_3.0/reference-iofogctl/reference-application)
+Find the complete yaml description [here](../ioFog_3.0/reference-potctl/reference-application)

 Now let's say we want to update the configuration of our microservice!